-When you’re forced to deal with a difficult person, you can be grateful for having other people in your life who are far less difficult.
+When you’re forced to deal with a difficult person or cope with a toxic family member, you can be grateful for having other people in your life who are far less difficult.
 You can be grateful for having a way to practice being better at patience, communication, and tempering your expectations.
 You can think of this person as a teacher, who is inadvertently helping you to grow stronger as a person.
 And, at the very least, you can be grateful for them because they serve as a great reminder of how not to be.

 How to Find Gratitude When You Catch Yourself Complaining